jimmythepage/parrot/README.md

     - Navigate to `chrome://extensions/`.
     - Enable "Developer mode" in the top-right corner.
     - Click "Load unpacked" and select the unzipped extension folder.
+    - Remember to go to the site settings and grant microphone authorization for the extension.
+This for now has to be done manually.

 ---